Bug #33

 I think it would be better to implement some kind of "space remover" function cause: Imagine you've some phone numbers with spaces within your CardDAV addresses.
 Those would still fail.

-Updated by Pawel Wasylewicz about 3 years ago
+Updated by Pawel Wasylewicz over 3 years ago

 It works, it works, it works :-)